• Skip to primary navigation

 Does a fruit tart have to be refrigerated?

-Because a fruit tart is made with a pastry cream filling and topped with fresh fruit, it's best to store it in the refrigerator to avoid the filling or the fruits breaking down, especially in summer when it's warmer and more humid.
+Because a fruit tart is made with a pastry cream filling and topped with fresh fruit, store it in the refrigerator to prevent the filling or the fruits breaking down, especially in summer when it's warmer and more humid.

-The filling in this fruit tart recipe below is thickened with cornstarch and is actually quite stable, even if kept at room temperature for a few hours (like if you have the tart out on display at a party, for example).
+The filling in this fruit tart recipe below is thickened with cornstarch and is quite stable, even if you keep it at room temperature for a few hours (like if you have the tart out on display at a party, for example).
 You will still be able to slice and serve the tart neatly without the filling melting or leaking out.
 Still, it's best to keep the tart in the fridge for safer storage.

 How do you keep fruit tarts from getting soggy?